 Scheherazade (Niamh Rollins Thu/Sat, Isabela Haskell Fri) opened the show, and spent the majority of her stage time with the Apparitions, the ghosts of the Sultan’s past wives.
 This stunning group of nine dancers exuded femininity dancing on pointe — an exciting rarity in the Five College Dance world! — in flowing blue tattered dresses (costumes designed by Kitty Ryan and Vacanti).
 They were united by a strong performance of captivating choreography until each dancer placed a skull beside the books lining the edge of the stage, reminding us of each of the former wives’ short lived power before the termination of their own life story.

 Though Scheherazade then began to recount the story of the King and the Sage, her paramount presence in this opening section was unlike any other part of the ballet.
 I wonder, did Vacanti mean to associate her so strongly with the group of “the wives” and so little with her own story that makes up the bulk of this ballet’s narrative?
 Or perhaps it was an effort at solidarity that places Scheherazade in the company of the women who faced the Sultan?
-Needless to say, I longed for Scheherazade to reappear in some of the story’s most brilliant moments to remind the audience that it is her genius narrations that continues to entertain us.
+Needless to say, I longed for Scheherazade to reappear in some of the story’s most brilliant moments to remind the audience that it is her genius narrations that continue to entertain us.

 The dynamics between the Sage, the King, and his vizier plainly comment on greed, jealousy and revenge.
 When the vizier convinces the King that the Sage has malicious intentions, the once amicable relationship between the two sours.
 The King orders the Sage to be killed, but not before the Sage gifts him a poisoned book.
 After the Sage dies, the King wets his fingers to flip each page, thus placing the poison in his body.